HL7/davinci-deqm/source/pages/mrp.md

 ## MRP Measure Reporting Interactions

-In the following interactions,  The Payer("Aggregator") is acting in the role of the *Reporter*.
+In the following interactions,  The Payer ("Aggregator") is acting in the role of the *Reporter*.

 ### Individual MeasureReport

-The Payer("Aggregator") pushes the Bundle of supporting resources with the MRP Individual MeasureReport Bundle to the Receiver.
+The Payer (“Aggregator”) pushes the Bundle of supporting resources with the MRP Individual MeasureReport Bundle to the Receiver.

 {% include img-portrait.html img="mrp_indv_report.jpg" caption = "Figure 3-4 Individual Reporting Technical Workflow" %}